vrabbi/local-tap-setup/README.md

 10. Prepare the default namespace for workload creation including scanning CRDs and an example tekton pipeline.
 11. Expose TAP GUI and all ingress/httpproxy objects using the suffix 127.0.0.1.nip.io alllowing local access from your browser
 12. Optionally enable Local Techdocs rendering using an overlay to add a containerized docker socket to the TAP GUI deployment
+13. Optionally expose TAP GUI and all ingress/httpproxy objects outside of your machine using the suffix \<MACHINE IP\>.nip.io allowing access from your LAN

 ## Delete function
 This will do the following: